rlmoser99/ruby_rspec_TOP/proposal.md

 I recently went through the RSpec section and I really struggled to do TDD for the Connect Four project.
 I know that TOP's curriculum will not cover everything that one needs to know and I try to embrace this challenge.
 So, I did a lot of online research and found a lot of answers that were specific to using RSpec with a Rails project.
 It was hard to correlate the answers that I found to Ruby, and to know if the answers were pointing me in the right direction.

 Therefore, I looked at student solution's spec files to find Ruby RSpec examples.
-I wanted to find a good example of using stubs or doubles in a test, but after looking at several files, it felt like finding a needle in a haystack.
+I wanted to find a good example of using stubs or doubles in a test, but after looking at multiple files, it felt like finding a needle in a haystack.

 Finally, I decided to spend a few dollars on a Ruby/RSpec video tutorial on Udemy (by Boris Paskhaver).
 Overall, it was a terrible experience, however the tutorial had a github repo full of example tests.
 I found these hands-on tests to be very helpful.
 A few of the examples that I am using in this playground were inspired by that tutorial, but have been completed changed.